alihoshy/art_pytools/README.md

 # PyTools

-This is the collection of Python scripts for pre- and post-processing related to ICON(-ART).
+This is the collection of Python scripts for pre- and post-processing related to [ICON-ART](https://www.icon-art.kit.edu/) model.

 * [Plotscripts](./Plotscripts):
 Scripts that can be executed or submitted as jobs on Mistral.
 It is recommended to use the latest Python module (python3/unstable).
 Scripts can also be used on other HPC systems if the required Python modules are installed.